 - Microsystems and Nanosystems Laboratory

 - Solar Applications & Innovation Lab

 INTERESTED?
-To be considered for the internship in the summer of 2021 submit your application form for initial screening.
+To be considered for the virtual internship in the summer of 2021 submit your application form for initial screening.

 Qualified applicants will then be invited to submit the following:

 - Formal application form (to be provided)

 - Course transcript for the first two or three years

 - Two letters of recommendation

 Deadline to submit the formal application and supplemental materials: To be provided on individual basis.